ResearchRobert/Hello-World/README.md

 ## README.md
 #### :alien: Template for the readme file that describes a project. :alien:

-> "we demand rigidly defined areas of doubt and uncertainty!"
->
->              ~ Vroomfondel - The Hitchhikers Guide to the Galaxy

 ##### Unordered List
 * Item 1
 * Item 2